-A growing collection of table wines and single vineyard expressions, each rooted in Michigan's distinctive growing regions.
-From everyday bottles made for the farm table to limited, terroir-driven releases from named vineyards — every wine carries a piece of where it came from.
+A growing collection of Table Wines and Custom Crush expressions, each rooted in Michigan's distinctive growing regions.
+From everyday bottles made for the farm table to limited, terroir-driven releases from single vineyards.

-Exclusive collaboration with Stranger Wine Co.
-Limited 2024 releases.
+Exclusive collaboration with Stranger Wine Co. featuring limited 2024 releases from single vineyards

-Every bottle in the Granor wine range carries an ink and watercolour illustration drawn from the flora and fauna of the farm — birds, plants, and seasonal wildlife that thrive here throughout the year.
+Every bottle in the Granor wine portfolio carries an ink and watercolour illustration drawn from the flora and fauna of the farm—birds, plants, and seasonal wildlife that thrive here throughout the year.

 The wines are made in small batches, with grapes sourced from carefully selected Michigan appellations.
-Like everything at Granor, the programme is designed to grow — new bottles, new illustrations, new stories from the land.
+Like everything at Granor, the program is designed to grow—new bottles, new illustrations, new stories from the land.

 A crisp dry white from Sauvignon Blanc vines planted on one of the highest sites in Leelanau County.
 With one foot in New Zealand and one foot in France, this white has fruity and umami notes.